-The CWCB will receive comments on pilot project applications for a period of seventyfive days after notice of the application was provided.
-These comments may include: any claim of injury; any terms and conditions that the person filing a comment believes should be imposed on the pilot project in order to prevent injury to other water rights, decreed conditional water rights, or contract rights to water; and other information that the person filing the comment believes the Board should consider in reviewing the application.
+The CWCB will receive comments on pilot project applications for a period of seventy-fivesixty days after notice of the application was provided.
+These Should the Staff deem the application incomplete, based on the Staff's review or comments from any party, at its discretion, the Staff may extend the end of the comment period as may be appropriate, but by no more than sixty days after additional information is provided and the Staff deems the application complete.
+The comments should include: any claim of injury; any terms and conditions that the person filing a comment believes should be imposed on the pilot project in order to prevent injury to other water rights, decreed conditional water rights, or contract rights to water; and other information that the person filing the comment believes the Board should consider in reviewing the application.
 All comments claiming injury must: (1) identify with specificity the water right(s) for which the person filing the comment either owns or has a contract right; (2) provide analyses of the nature and extent of the claimed injury to the identified water right(s) based upon the methodologies and approaches, assumptions, and presumptive factors set forth in section II.G., herein; and (3) propose specific terms and conditions that would protect the identified water right(s) from the claimed injury.

-Within thirty days of the end of the comment period, the applicant for a pilot project, the State Engineer, and owners of water rights or contract rights to water that file comments on the pilot project application shall hold a conference, convened and facilitated by CWCB staff, to confer about the pilot project application.
+Within thirty days ofafter the end of the comment period, the applicant for a pilot project, the State Engineer, and owners of water rights or contract rights to water that file comments on the pilot project application shall hold a conference, convened and facilitated by CWCB staff, to confer about the pilot project application.
 Conference participants shall discuss how the pilot project could be structured to prevent material injury to other water rights and contract rights to water.

-Within fifteen days of the conference, the pilot project applicant and the owners of water rights or contract rights to water shall file a joint report with the CWCB and the State Engineer outlining any agreed-upon terms and conditions for the proposed pilot project, and explaining the reasons for failing to agree on any terms and conditions for the pilot project if the applicant and the owners fail to reach a full agreement at the conference.
+Within fifteen days ofafter the conference, the pilot project applicant and the owners of water rights or contract rights to water shall file a joint report with the CWCB and the State Engineer outlining any agreed-upon terms and conditions for the proposed pilot project, and explaining the reasons for failing to agree on any terms and conditions for the pilot project if the applicant and the owners fail to reach a full agreement at the conference.